-The significance, purpose, and objectives of the study were adequately explained to the participants so that they could decide whether to partake in the study or not.
+The significance, purpose, and objectives of the study were adequately explained to the participants of the study so that the participants could decide whether to partake in the study or not.
 The respondents were made to understand that their data would be treated with confidentiality.
 All respondents appended their signatures to the copies of the questionnaire to give their consent to participate in the study.